Thomas032/cycling-buddy/README.md

 - Advanced 3D modeling techniques for custom enclosures.
 - Embedded programming for real-time systems.

-I also learned how important it is to handle interfarance between components and data cables
+I also learned how important it is to handle interference between components and data cables.

 ---

 ## Future Improvements
-- **Move everything to 1 PCB**: Redesign the whole computer to utilise only one PCB and let mobile app handle more complex tasks (positioning, getting real time info, ...).
+- **Move everything to 1 PCB**: Redesign the whole computer to utilize only one PCB and let the mobile app handle more complex tasks (positioning, real-time info, etc.).
 - **Improved UI Design**: Finalize a revised UI PCB and incorporate additional features.
 - **Enhanced Power Management**: Optimize battery life for longer usage.